beshu-tech/readonlyrest-docs/elasticsearch.md

 indices: ["logstash_app1,app2,app3"]
 ```

 for this particular request.
-I don't think it would be helpful.
+No, it wouldn't be helpful at all.
-But there is an `explode` attribute for dynamic variables.
+But there is an `explode` function for dynamic variables.
 Doing:

 ```yaml
 indices: ["logstash_@explode{header:apps}"]